learn-js/learnjs-01-introduction/book.md

 ## Overview of the future
-This book isn’t just a book.

-Exercises similar to those in this book can be completed through an interactive tutorial that runs in your terminal.

-Go to [github.com/learn-js/01-introduction](github.com/learn-js/01-introduction) to install and get started with the interactive tutorial.

 This book is the first in a series about building projects with javascript.
 If you haven’t already you should sign up for updates by [subscribing to the Super Big Tree newsletter](http://eepurl.com/rN5Nv).